PauliusMacernis/ResponsibleTime/README.md

 - Then script looks at the Google calendar of both and books the meeting of 15 minutes in the closest working time possible
 - Then the script takes the google hangouts link and posts that to the slack for both together with the link to the issue
 - Another script syncs data from Toggle to Jira and adds the time spent according to the records in Toggl.
+- Adding extra callendar items or alternative (@todo: think) according to records in the Float system.
 - Statistics (story points / hour)
 - WH and other bonuses